ArcShahi/Vintage/README.md

 Script to convert bulk images to greyscale

 ## Prerequisite
- 1. Python
+ 1. Python installed
- 2. Pillow Module
+ 2. Pillow Module if not `pip install Pillow`

 The `.py` file should be present in the Directory or add it to your `Environment Path:` to call the script from anywhere (NOT RECOMMENDED )